dansanderson/picotool/README.md

-># picotool: Tools and Python libraries for manipulating Pico-8 game files
+> # picotool: Tools and Python libraries for manipulating Pico-8 game files

-[Pico-8](http://www.lexaloffle.com/pico-8.php) is a *fantasy game console* by [Lexaloffle Games](http://www.lexaloffle.com/).
-The Pico-8 runtime environment runs *cartridges* (or *carts*): game files containing code, graphics, sound, and music data.
+[Pico-8](http://www.lexaloffle.com/pico-8.php) is a _fantasy game console_ by [Lexaloffle Games](http://www.lexaloffle.com/).
+The Pico-8 runtime environment runs _cartridges_ (or _carts_): game files containing code, graphics, sound, and music data.
 The console includes a built-in editor for writing games.
 Game cartridge files can be played in a browser, and can be posted to the Lexaloffle bulletin board or exported to any website.

 `picotool` is a suite of tools and libraries for building and manipulating Pico-8 game cartridge files.
 The suite is implemented in, and requires, [Python 3](https://www.python.org/).
 The tools can examine and transform cartridges in various ways, and you can implement your own tools to access and modify cartridge data with the Python libraries.

 Useful tools include:

-* `p8tool build`: assembles cartridges from multiple sources, as part of a game development workflow
+- `p8tool build`: assembles cartridges from multiple sources, as part of a game development workflow
-* `p8tool stats`: reports statistics on one or many cartridge files
+- `p8tool stats`: reports statistics on one or many cartridge files
-* `p8tool listlua`: prints the Lua code of a cartridge
+- `p8tool listlua`: prints the Lua code of a cartridge
-* `p8tool luafind`: searches the Lua code of a collection of cartridges
+- `p8tool luafind`: searches the Lua code of a collection of cartridges
-* `p8tool luafmt`: formats the Lua code of a cartridge to make it easier to read
+- `p8tool luafmt`: formats the Lua code of a cartridge to make it easier to read

 There are additional tools that are mostly useful for demonstrating and troubleshooting the library: `writep8`, `listtokens`, `printast`, `luamin`.
 A separate demo, `p8upsidedown`, uses picotool to transform the code and data of a game to turn it upsidedown.

 `picotool` supports reading and writing both of Pico-8's cartridge file formats: the text-based format `.p8`, and the PNG-based binary format `.p8.png`.

+### How do most people use picotool?

+Most people use `picotool` for the `luamin` command, which condenses the Lua code of a cart to use as few characters as possible.
+This is useful if you have a large game whose code is above Pico-8's character limit but below the token limit.
+In this rare case, `luamin` helps you keep your developer version easy to read and modify while you polish the game for publication.
+In most cases, your cart will exceed the token limit first, and minification doesn't help with unusual cases such as long string data.

+I originally created `picotool` for general purpose build workflows, especially the `build` tool.
+Since then, Pico-8 has added features such as `#include` support, making some of the `build` features unnecessary. (`#include` doesn't quite work like `require()` but it's good enough for most things!)
+I'm still interested in the potential for token optimization features such as dead code elimination, but these are not yet implemented.

+I hope `picotool` can be the basis for your custom workflows and cart manipulation experiments, so you don't have to write your own cart read/write routines.
+If there's a feature you'd like to see in the libraries or the tools, please let me know!

 ## Installing picotool